 Who is using Object?

-If you are using cloud storage there is a high probability that the service you are using albeit Google, Facebook, Dropbox, Apple, Microsoft or Amazon to store data then you are using object.
+If you use cloud storage there is a high probability that the service you are using albeit Google, Facebook, Dropbox, Apple, Microsoft or Amazon to store data then you are using object.
 Private Cloud is an ideal application for object as it scales for capacity, performance, reliability & redundancy.
-You could for example create a local private cloud in your datacentre and scale this out globally.
+For example create a local private cloud in the datacentre and scale this out globally.

 Object is ideal for managing data growth.
 Traditional storage has scaling limitations based on the number files/folders/capacity it can store and is limited by how many controllers and host connections it can support.
 Object grows by adding additional nodes, there is no data management or RAID configuration necessary.
-All you need to do is inform the storage software that you have added an additional “X” node and the system takes care of the rest.
+Just inform the storage software that you have added an additional “X” node and the system takes care of the rest.
 Object can scale from TB’s to PB’s and grows as a single namespace across the entire workplace.

 Optimal for unstructured data